LiteStep

-LiteStep is a Windows Shell replacement for Windows 9x and up, licensed under the terms of the GNU General Public License (GPL).
+LiteStep is a Windows shell replacement for Windows 9x and up, licensed under the terms of the GNU General Public License (GPL).

-LiteStep replaces the Windows Shell which provides access to the graphical user interface on Windows-based computers.
+LiteStep replaces the Windows shell which provides access to the graphical user interface on Windows-based computers.
 Depending on the theme used, it can replace or remove shell elements, such as the start menu and taskbar.
 It can also be used to create informational-type displays.
 Aside from the core executable, LiteStep is made up of modules, some of which are included with the initial installation.
 Other modules, which a theme may require to function properly, are automatically downloaded.
 The modules and core provide users with the ability to create anything from minimal environments, to elaborate and heavily scripted desktops.
 Customizations are provided in the form of themes, which may be created or modified with a text editor.
 A theme for LiteStep is a collection of configurations, scripts, and/or images which are distributed in a file with the zip or lsz extension.
 The lsz file extension is a renamed zip file, which is associated with the LiteStep Theme Installer.

 History

-LiteStep was inspired by AfterStep, which in turn was inspired by NeXTSTEP.
-LiteStep was initially developed by Francis Gastellu as a closed-source project until April 1998 (version b23), and was then entirely rewritten (versions 24 and up).
-LiteStep later inspired DarkStep, which supports scripting, and PureLS.
+LiteStep was initially developed by Francis Gastellu in 1998.
+It began as a closed-source project until April 1998 (version b23), and was then entirely rewritten (versions 24 and up).
+It was inspired by AfterStep, which in turn was inspired by NeXTSTEP.
 LiteStep also inspired Phil Stopford in 1999 to start LDE(X), which was a complete and production-stable LiteStep-based Windows interface replacement.
 LiteStep is one of the oldest remaining Windows shell replacements.

 LiteStep skinned to look like Ubuntu.

-Over time, and due to the rise of popularity in freeform skinning, LiteStep desktop designs have tended to drift away from the AfterStep layouts seen under pre-0.24 versions, and LiteStep theming has become an art form in itself, being referred to as an "OS equivalent of an expandable Leatherman multi-tool".